| | | | |

 • In a medium sized pan, heat the cranberry sauce so it’s hot enough, but not boiling yet.

-• While that is happening, add 2 eggs and two more egg yellows into a bowl.
+• While that is happening, add 2 eggs and 2 more egg yellows into a bowl.

 • Whip them until they are pale yellow in colour.